 Below, find out how to grow a cohesive, strong team that achieves your organizational vision by learning more about Situational Leadership.

-Situational Leadership is a flexible, adaptable leadership approach that determines whether a leader is more directive or supportive based on their followers’ individualized needs.
-For instance, business owners, executives, and managers who practice this leadership model shift their management style based on a person’s development.
+Situational Leadership is a flexible, adaptable style of leadership that determines whether a leader is more directive or supportive based on their followers’ individualized needs.
+For instance, business owners, executives, and managers who practice this type of leadership shift their management style based on a person’s development.

 Situational Leadership Defined in 5 Qualities